SAFETY AND SECURITY HAS ALWAYS BEEN OUR TOP PRIORITY

 • Washrooms now have limited capacity to allow for social distancing.

-• Connections Bistro & Bar hours of operation are reduced; open 90-minutes before all departing flights.
+• Connections Bistro & Bar is temporarily closed.
+The YSJ Market (located post security) will be open 90-minutes before all departing flights.

-• Taxis will be available but drivers are not allowed inside the airport terminal and must remain inside their vehicles.
+• Taxis will be available but drivers are not allowed inside the airport terminal and must remain inside their vehicle.

 • The airport terminal has only one entrance (middle door) and one exit (near departures) in service.
 All other doors are locked.